Warren Delano Robbins: Personal life

 He was a member of the Tuxedo Club, the Knickerbocker Club and the Brook Club in New York.
 In Washington, he was a member of the Chevy Chase Club and Riding Club.

 Robbins died of pneumonia at the Doctors Hospital in New York City on April 7, 1935, aged 49.
 After a service at the Church of the Incarnation, he was buried at Riverside Cemetery in Fairhaven, Massachusetts.
 In 1936, Robbins' widow served as a special assistant at the All-American Conference for Maintenance of Peace in Buenos Aires.
 In 1937, Irene, an interior decorator, was appointed Assistant Chief of the State Department's Foreign Service Buildings Office, responsible for furnishing and decorating U.S. embassies, consulates and other facilities.
 His widow died in Hyattsville, Maryland in 1960.

 Descendants

-Through his eldest son, he was a grandfather of Warren Delano Robbins III, Elizabeth Robbins Hughes, Katharine Dudley Robbins.
+Through his eldest son, he was a grandfather of Elizabeth Robbins Hughes, Warren Delano Robbins III and Katherine Dudley Robbins.

-Through his son Edward, he was a grandfather of Janet Robbins (1934–1941), who died young of polio, Edward Hutchinson Robbins (b.1940) and Gordon Auchincloss Robbins (1942–2015), a "sculptor, fly fisherman, nationally ranked board sailor and snowboarder, and coach of Olympic medalists."
+Through his son Edward, he was a grandfather of Janet Robbins (1936–1941), who died young of polio, Edward Hutchinson Robbins (b.1940) and Gordon Auchincloss Robbins (1942–2015), a "sculptor, fly fisherman, nationally ranked board sailor and snowboarder, and coach of Olympic medalists."